Roy-Kid/DMFF/docs/dev_guide/arch.md

 will activate `HarmonicBondJaxGenerator.parseElement` method which is the value of key `app.forcefield.parsers["HarmonicBondForce"]`.
 You can use `element.findall("Bond")` to get a iterator of the `Element` object of <Bond> tage.
 For `Element` object, you can use `.attrib` to get {'type1': 'ow} properties in `dict` format.

-What `parseElement` do is parse `Element` object and initialize generator itself.
-The parameters in generators can be classified into to category.
-Those differentiable shoud store in a `dict` named `dict`, and non-differentiable static parameters can simply set as generator's attribute.
-Jax support pytree nested container, and `params` can be directly grad.
+What `parseElement` does is parse the `Element` object and initialize the generator itself.
+The parameters in generators can be classified into two categories.
+Those differentiable should store in a `dict` named `dict`, and non-differentiable static parameters can simply be set as the generator's attribute.
+Jax support `pytree` nested container, and `params` can be directly grad.

 * `createForce(self, system, data, nonbondedMethod, *args)` pre-process XML parameters, initialize calculator. `System` and `data` are given by OpenMM's forcefield class, which store topology/atomType information (For now you need to use debug tool to access).
 To avoid break the differentiate chain, from XML raw data to per-atom properties, we should use `data` to construct per-atom info directly.
 Here is an example: